OAGi/Score/docs/user_guide/index.rst

    box is unchecked and locked, i.e., the namespace is an end-user namespace.

-5. Click “Create” to save the new namespace or click “Back” to cancel.
+5. Click "Create" to save the new namespace or click "Back" to cancel.

-**Notice** that a namespace created by a developer user is by default a Standard namespace (the “Standard” check box is checked and locked).
+**Notice** that a namespace created by a developer user is by default a Standard namespace (the "Standard" check box is checked and locked).
-When the end user creates a namespace, the “Standard” check box is unchecked and locked, i.e., the namespace is an end-user namespace.
+When the end user creates a namespace, the "Standard" check box is unchecked and locked, i.e., the namespace is an end-user namespace.

 Discard a namespace